 Overview

-Kenneth Scott is an associate in McKool Smith's Austin office.
-His practice focuses on patent, technology, and commercial litigation.
-He has represented plaintiffs and defendants in every stage of litigation, and has experience with a range of technologies, particularly in software, mobile devices, and wireless and cellular communications.
-His experience includes briefing and arguing motions at every stage of litigation, including at trial.
-Kenneth's pro bono experience includes his representation of clients in real estate and landlord-tenant disputes and of asylum seekers in immigration proceedings.
+Kenneth Scott is an associate in McKool Smith's New York office.
+He is a technology litigator who represents plaintiffs and defendants, with experience in software, mobile devices, and wireless communications.
+He has briefed and argued dispositive issues at every stage of litigation, including trial.
+Kenneth's pro bono work includes representing clients in real estate and landlord-tenant disputes, as well as asylum seekers in immigration proceedings.

 While attending the University of Texas School of Law, he served as a judicial intern for the Honorable Rolando Olvera of the U.S. District Court for the Southern District of Texas.
-He also served as Submissions Editor for the Texas Intellectual Property Law Journal, as T.Q. for the Legal Research & Writing course, and as a research assistant in constitutional law to Professor Larry Sager.
+He also served as Submissions Editor for the Texas Intellectual Property Law Journal, as TQ (Teaching Quizmaster) for the School’s legal writing courses, and as a research assistant in constitutional law to Professor Larry Sager.

 Before law school, Kenneth worked as an engineer in construction and aerospace research.
 He holds a B.S. in Mechanical Engineering from the University of Texas at Austin, where he was a Whaley Scholar.